Pixurate/pixurate-general/Readme.md

 ## WHY WE BUILD IT

 **Blockchain** can bring extraordinary transparency to review systems and provide users with the most accurate information.
 In the **WEB2** world, all reviews are stored in 3rd party or in-house databases, and this information can be **easily manipulated**.
 Moreover, **even the industry leader, Trustpilot**, cannot offer a secure order verification mechanism.
-From this point of view, **we decided to develop the web3 version of Trustpilot**, and **our WEB3 approach solves the problem in all its aspects with a magical way.**
+From this point of view, **we decided to develop the web3 version of Trustpilot**, and **our WEB3 approach solves the problem in all its aspects with a magical way by using web3.**

 ### PROBLEM